Surat-Bhushan/Odometry_Project_IITD/README.md

 # Methodology

 ## 1. Preprocessing
+- Extracting (Nx3) array from .bin files, transformation matrix from calib.txt file, and ground truth poses from 07.txt file.
 - Remove invalid points
-- Apply voxel grid downsampling with voxel_size of 0.3/0.5 (for coarse).
-- (Optional) choosing 30k random points for point cloud plotting.

 ## 2. Point-to-Point ICP

 - KD-tree nearest neighbour search
 - Closed-form SVD transformation estimation
+- Applying voxel grid downsampling with voxel_size of 0.3/0.5 (for coarse)
-- Adaptive outlier rejection, Constant-velocity initial guess
+- Adaptive outlier rejection (3* median height), Constant-velocity initial guess
-- Iterative refinement until convergence. max_iterations=50/30/100 (depending upon the frames on which icp is running), tolerance=1e-6
+- Iterative refinement until convergence. max_iterations=50/30/100 (for good guess, trajectory & visualization, bad guess), tolerance=1e-6

 ## 3. Point-to-Plane ICP

-- Surface normal estimation using PCA
+- Surface normal estimation using PCA (Principal Component Analysis)
 - Linear least-squares optimization
 - Adaptive outlier rejection, Constant-velocity initial guess
 - Improved robustness and accuracy

-## 4. Pose Estimation and Error Calculation
+## 4. Pose Estimation and Calibration

 Relative transforms are accumulated to obtain the complete vehicle trajectory.
+Estimated poses are transformed into the camera coordinate frame using KITTI calibration.
+## 5. Error Analysis

-ATE and RPE are calculated.
+ATE(Absolute Trajectory Error) and RPE(Relative Pose Error) are calculated.
 Drift is analysed.

-## 5. Calibration

-Estimated poses are transformed into the camera coordinate frame using KITTI calibration.

 ## 6. Plotting and Visualisation
 Point clouds and graphs are plotted for visual demonstration.

+## 7. Failure Case Demonstration
+### The 4 Test Cases
+1.  **Point‑to‑Point (No Guess)**:
+    - Starts from the artificially rotated source.
+    - **Result**: **Fails** (high distance error).
+Gets trapped in a poor local minimum.
+2.  **Point‑to‑Point (With Coarse Guess)**:
+    - Uses a low-resolution ICP (voxel size 0.5) to get a rough alignment, then refines.
+    - **Result**: **Succeeds**.
+The coarse guess brings it into the correct convergence basin.
+3.  **Point‑to‑Plane (No Guess)**:
+    - Starts from the artificially rotated source.
+    - **Result**: **Succeeds / More Robust**.
+The plane constraints allow it to converge despite the 20° rotational error.
+4.  **Point‑to‑Plane (With Coarse Guess)**:
+    - Uses the same coarse initial guess as Case 2.
+    - **Result**: **Best Performance**.
+Achieves the lowest alignment error.

 ---